gavinowens/douay-rheims/README.md

 The Holy Writ is kept the exact same as it was written while retyping it to a digital fontface, with the only exceptions labeled below:
 - Where it would make sense, 'u' is converted to 'v' and vice versa.
 - "Long S" is rendered as a regular 's', capitalized or lowercase depending on its surroundings.

+## Motivation
+I hadn't seen any complete attempts to digitize the whole, original Douay Rheims.
+The closest attempt I've seen fell short in that it removed the deuterocanonical books.
+I decided to use a series of facsimiles in my possesion to do this work myself– including the whole Bible.
+This project should be considered free use for anybody, including those who may want to print and sell Bibles.
+I have no wish to try to legally encumber the Word of God.